Questions & Answers

 Only some properties need geotechnical and groundwater investigations.
 Any disturbance to lands due to machine access or field investigations will be reinstated to existing conditions following the completion of field work.

 When required, the equipment is transferred from the closest accessible road and / or driveway to the borehole site.
-Tree and shrub removal is sometimes required for access to the drilling site, however vegetation removal on private property will be avoided unless specifically discussed and agreed upon in advance with the Property Owner.
+Tree and shrub removal is sometimes required for access to the drilling site.
+Vegetation removal on private property will be avoided unless specifically discussed and agreed upon in advance with the Property Owner.

 Boreholes (completed with a drill rig, like those pictured below) are a hole (a few inches in diameter) drilled into the ground to collect soil samples.
 Sometimes a monitoring well is installed within a borehole to collect samples and monitor seasonal variations of groundwater.
 Should a monitoring well require installation on your property the Project Team will inform you ahead of time.
 The monitoring well is a steel casing, a few inches in diameter to fit within the borehole and approximately 6 inches tall.
 The Ministry of Transportation will decommission the monitoring well once the necessary information is collected for the Highway improvements.
 All affected areas will be restored to existing condition upon completion of the investigation.